A Guide to Keeping Chickens Cool in the Summer

 - A tarp

-Chickens will seek out shade if they are free ranging.
+The more permanent methods, such as trees or shrubs, are ideal for stationary coops.
+Additionally, Chickens will seek out shade if they are free ranging.
 Simply make sure that there are trees or bushes in the yard where they free range.
+This serves the dual purpose of providing places for the flock to hide if a predator approaches.

 For the Coop